Opinion polling for the 2026 Portuguese presidential election

 In the run up to the 2026 Portuguese presidential election, various organisations will carry out opinion polling to gauge voting intention in Portugal.
 Results of such polls are displayed in this article.

 Poll results are listed in the table below in reverse chronological order, showing the most recent first.
 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading candidate colour.
 In the instance that there is a tie, then no figure is shaded but both are displayed in bold.
+If no candidate gets the required majority in a survey, the second place gets highlighted with a lighter color.
 Poll results use the date the survey's fieldwork was done, as opposed to the date of publication.